STUDY JAPANESE ONLINE WITH NATIVES HERE

 Ramen or Lamen - Noodle Soup

-In addition to the traditional shoyu lamen, shio lamen and misso lamen, we also have different preparations like tsukemen and tantanmen.
-Some cooks go further and create ramens with black broth, on fire or stuffed with meat, imagination is the limit!
+In addition to the traditional shoyu lamen, shio lamen, and misso lamen, we also have different preparations like tsukemen and tantanmen.
+Some cooks go further and create ramens with black broth, on fire, or stuffed with meat; imagination is the limit!

-Japanese noodle type - ramen
+Type of Japanese pasta - ramen

 A Traditional Ramen